enso-org/enso/doc/design/type-system/types.md

 signature acts to constrain the function type further than would be inferred.

 # Interfaces
-An interface in Luna is a representation of the (partial) structure of a type given name.
-For a type in Luna to conform to an interface, under the hood it is one that structurally conforms to the projections and result types provided by the interface.
+An interface in Enso is a representation of the (partial) structure of a type given name.
+For a type in Enso to conform to an interface, under the hood it is one that structurally conforms to the projections and result types provided by the interface.

-There are two possible treatments of interfaces as far as Luna's type system is
+There are two possible treatments of interfaces as far as Enso's type system is
 concerned:

 1. **Names Only:** An interface is purely a name given to a type that describes